SFU-MARS/ros2_tutorial/README.md

 This is useful for avoiding broadcasting any messages to the network

 #### On host computer
-Run `ip link set lo multicast on` in terminal
+Run `sudo ip link set lo multicast on` in terminal

 #### Inside the devcontainer
 1. In `~/.bashrc`, change the line `export CYCLONEDDS_URI=/workspaces/ros2_tutorial/cyclonedds.xml` to `export CYCLONEDDS_URI=/workspaces/ros2_tutorial/cyclonedds_lo.xml`